Stuart Forster visits the Elbphilharmonie in Hamburg, the German city’s waterfront icon.

 The location of the Elbphilharmonie, overlooking the waterfront, is not mere chance.
 The port is Hamburg’s economic heart and the rise and fall of the Elbe’s tide its pulse.
 Though technically the harbour is not the source of its merchants’ wealth it is, importantly, the place wares are landed.

 During the late 19th century, when steam had begun to power ships used in global trade, grand redbrick warehouse buildings were erected along the waterfront.
 The Neo-Gothic, multi-storey storage structures lend their name to the Speicherstadt district.
 The architecture is distinctive and unique.
-Along with the vast, red-brown brick office buildings of the nearby Kontorhaus district — an area of Modernist office buildings best known for the angular, ship-like façade of the Chilehaus — the Speicherstadt was inscribed as an UNESCO World Heritage Site in 2015.
+Along with the vast, red-brown brick office buildings of the nearby Kontorhaus district — an area of Modernist office buildings best known for the angular, ship-like façade of the Chilehaus — the Speicherstadt was inscribed as a UNESCO World Heritage Site in 2015.

 Hamburg’s free trade zone

-The warehouses formed part of a duty-free zone which, for more than a century, required visitors to show their passports.
+The warehouses formed part of a duty-free zone that, for more than a century, required visitors to show their passports.
 That requirement did not cease until after the reunification of Germany in 1991.
 Many visitors are surprised to learn that the Port of Hamburg’s free trade zone was not fully dissolved until the beginning of 2013.

 Over recent years, largely in response to the rise of container shipping and changes in the storage of goods, several of the warehouses have been converted from their original use.
 The area is just a 20-minute walk from the city hall.
-That’s one of the reasons why the Speicherstadt has become home to popular tourist attractions such as Miniatur Wunderland (the world’s largest model railway exhibition), Hamburg Dungeon (where darker aspects of Hamburg’s history are brought to life during a fun but gruesome 90-minute tour) and the Kaffeemuseum Burg (a museum conveying the story of coffee production and the role of the Speicherstadt in bean transportation and storage).
+That’s one of the reasons why Speicherstadt has become home to popular tourist attractions such as Miniatur Wunderland (the world’s largest model railway exhibition), Hamburg Dungeon (where darker aspects of Hamburg’s history are brought to life during a fun but gruesome 90-minute tour) and the Kaffeemuseum Burg (a museum conveying the story of coffee production and the role of the Speicherstadt in bean transportation and storage).

 When it became apparent that the Speicherstadt would lose its function as a storage area urban planners hit upon the concept of the HafenCity redevelopment.
 Translating to ‘PortCity’, the project became Europe’s largest urban regeneration project.
 It encompasses office buildings, business spaces and residential units.
 When eventually completed, over a decade from now, it is projected that the HafenCity will be the home to around 12,000 people.